ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-06-aws-cloudformation.md

 title: "AWS - CloudFormation"
 description: ""
 category: posts
-tags: [aws, devops, cloudformation, aws-dev-ops-pro, aws-solutions-arch-pro]
+tags: [aws, devops, aws-services, aws-dev-ops-pro, aws-solutions-arch-pro]
 ---
 {% include JB/setup %}

 [CloudFormation](https://aws.amazon.com/cloudformation/) templates are JSON/YAML documents that build AWS infrastucture.
 The cool part is that these templates can be version control and run over and over again - this is infrastructure as code in a fleshy-codey sort of way!
 The only bummer is that you can only have 20 CloudFormation stacks in a region - and of course, you can increase this by contacting AWS.
 Obviously, you can create as many CloudFormation templates as you want.

 # CloudFormation Templates
 CloudFormation Templates have 8 main sections but only the *Resources* section is required.
 All sections are independent of each other.

 * AWSTemplateFormatVersion - this specfies the template version.. duh.